 You're not the first person I've heard complain about this.
 It's likely that someone has a suggestion.
 Unfortunately, I don't have a solution for you at this time, but I do have some information that you might want to look into.

 For those who don't know, the Cat Genie uses it's own specialized granules which are washed and dried.
 These granules tend to get around -- all over your house, that is.

 I've heard complaints also that sometimes the granules don't get dried properly or completely.
 I'm wondering if the problem is that the granules are damp?
 That would seem to me to increase the amount of tracking that would occur.

-If you go to the forum at Litter Box Central, you'll find some Cat Genie customers who are not happy.
-This thread points out that the Cat Genie SaniSolution (which they claim is toxic per the MSDS) is squirted into the granules during the drying phase
+The forum at Litter Box Central is now defunct, but there were some Cat Genie customers who posted there who were not happy.
+There was a thread there that pointed out that the Cat Genie SaniSolution (which they claim is toxic per the MSDS) is squirted into the granules during the drying phase.

 This may make the granules sticky, and that would likely account for excess tracking, just like my "multi-cat" litter example above.
 I have not verified any of these claims, I'm just trying to point you in the direction of a possible cause/solution to the problem.

 One suggestion would be a large litter mat in front of the box to hopefully grab the granules.
 Many cats do not like the "fake grass" ones and will jump over them, so choose wisely.